Garnek0/GarnOS/README.md

 <img width="256" height="256" src="GarnOS.svg">

-GarnOS is A Simple, Open-Source, Hobby Operating System.
+GarnOS is a simple, open-source, 64-bit hobby operating system.

 The main goals of GarnOS are compatibility and modularity.